PrivacyLx/devops/README.md

 #### Deploying website

-`cd ansible && ansible-playbook --vault-id @prompt deploy-website.yml`
+`cd ansible && ansible-playbook --vault-id @prompt -i inventory/production deploy-website.yml`

-#### Testing Website
+#### Deploying testing website

 This deploys the website on a testing server.
 You can access it via [testing.privacylx.org](https://testing.privacylx.org)

 1. edit your ssh-config file (`~/.ssh/config`) to add the hostname, your ssh key and the user
-2. `cd ansible/`
+2. `cd ansible && ansible-playbook --vault-id @prompt -i inventory/testing deploy-website.yml`
-3. deploy testing environment with `ansible-playbook test-website.yml -i inventory/testing/hosts --vault-id @prompt`

 ## Naming convention